anushikhov/cpp/learncpp_com/9_Type_Conversion_and_Function_Overloading/02_numeric_conversion.md

 Your compiler will usually issue a warning (or an error) when it determines that an implicit narrowing conversion is required.

-**Compilers will often not warn when converting a signed int to an unsigned int, or vice-versa, even though these are narrowing conversion.
+**Compilers will often not warn when converting a signed int to an unsigned int, or vice-versa, even though these are narrowing conversions.
 Be extra careful of inadvertent conversions between these types (particularly when passing an argument to a function taking a parameter of the opposite sign).**

 **Best practice**<br/>
 _Avoid narrowing conversions whenever possible.
 If you do need to perform one, use_ `static_cast` _to make it an explicit conversion._